Megscode/CV/README.md

 ### Makers Academy (Dec 2019 to Apr 2020)

 Makers Academy is an intensive coding bootcamp aimed at career changers.
 During the course I applied Agile Software Development methods and Pair Programming on a daily basis, which increased my pace of learning and prepared me to enter the tech industry.
-Dedicating four months solely to coding was a life-changing experience, during this time I solidified my tech orientated values to produce high quality, tested and maintainable code.
+Dedicating four months solely to coding was a life-changing experience, and during this time I solidified my tech orientated values to produce high quality, tested, and maintainable code.

+I discovered my love for standups and retros during the [Makers Bnb project](https://github.com/Megscode/MakersBnB) My eyes were opened to all the ways you could test code during the [Acebook group project](https://github.com/Megscode/acebook_undefined)
+See [this tech test](https://github.com/Megscode/bank_test) for an example of object orientated design and test driven development.
+The dreaded [final project] turned out to be a wonderful time with wonderful people(https://github.com/Megscode/Wanderlist)

+It would be impossible to quantify everything I learnt at Makers Academy.
+The list below sets out the technolgies I learnt, but alongside those I developed a framework for taking on new challenges, a toolkit for learning new languages and the emotional intelligence to become a valued member of a team.

 - OOP, TDD, MVC, DDD
 - Agile, Pair Programming.
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, CSS, API, Bootstrap
 - RSpec, Jasmine
+- SQL

 ### Oxford Brookes University (2011 to 2015)

-- Philosophy BA Hons
+- Philosophy BA Hons, 2:1
-- 2:1
 - Plus 1 year of Music BA Hons

 ### UK Tea Academy